 How to Submit an Article or Essay

-Before sending us your personal essay, we recommend that you take a look at the suggestions below, under “What We’re Looking For.”
+Before sending us your personal essay, we recommend that you take a look at the suggestions below, under “Keep the Following in Mind.”

 In the case of reported articles on adoption-related topics, we prefer that you send a query letter (via e-mail or regular mail) before sending in your article.